TeamVoided/Nullium/README.md

     To disable this feature, just remove all entries from the config file.
 - `/Nullium reload`
   - This command will reload the all the module config files.
-This is useful because it means you dont have to restart the game. *Unlike other mods which don't do this. >:)*
+This is useful because it means you don't have to restart the game. *Unlike other mods which don't do this. >:)*